ctg-lund/Yggdrasil/README.md

 ![Suck it](logo_ygg.png "Best icon ever")
 ## Objective summary

+Important: the pipeline should always be developed with the fact in mind that there will be cases where we want to run it directly.
+Therefore it is both important to add and document command line arguments.
+After we have a complete version one for sequencing only we should start writing tests.
+As a rule of thumb, before we merge pull requests on main, we should perform these tests.

 ### Initialization

 * Yggdrasil is a workflow written in nextflow using DSL 2